glycodynamics/HomologyModeling/README.md

 ## Acknowledgment:
 This tutorial had been adopted from Modeller tutorials.
-Please look into MODELLER tutorials for details. https://salilab.org/modeller/tutorial/
+Further details can be seen in MODELLER tutorials. https://salilab.org/modeller/tutorial/